 Besides the Bald Knob, Cass Scenic Railroad offers a shorter itinerary to Whittaker Station.
 The 8 mi (13 km) round-trip takes 2 hours and chugs up the lower slopes of Cheat Mountain along the stunning Leatherbark Creek.
 As the train arrives at Whittaker Station, the riders have a 30-minute layover to soak up picturesque vistas.

 Durbin & Greenbrier Valley Railroad

-The Durbin Rocket rides depart from Durbin and wind along the free-flowing Greenbrier River.
+The Durbin Rocket ride departs from Durbin and winds along the free-flowing Greenbrier River.
 These trips are particularly appreciated by families with kids.
 The youngest passengers can safely explore the train's closed cars, while more mature riders take advantage of the open-car views.
-The 10.5-mi (17-km) round trip to and from Hevener Station continues for 2 hours.
+The 10.5 mi (17 km) round trip to and from Hevener Station continues for 2 hours.

 To guarantee seating, we recommend making advanced online reservations.
 Also, you may want to bring a jacket if you visit during a colder season.
 And take into account that steam engine trains are rather noisy, so maybe also grab a pair of earplugs if you're sensitive to loud noises.